Varicose Vein FAQ

 - Previous blood clots

-In most cases, you can’t do anything to prevent varicose veins, but if you receive effective treatment early enough, complications such as blood clots and ulcers may be prevented and symptoms can be relieved.
+In most cases, you can’t do anything to prevent varicose veins, but if you receive effective treatment early enough, patients can prevent complications such as blood clots and ulcers or relieve their symptoms.

 Spider Vein FAQ